 • The plaintiff has suffered damages.

-A breach of contract can be categorized as a material breach or a minor breach of contract.
-A material breach of contract is considered a major breach of the agreed terms.
+There are both material and minor breaches of contract.
+A material breach of contract is a major breach of the agreed terms that is serious enough to make it difficult or impossible to achieve a satisfactory result.
 A breach resulting from negligent or harmful behavior is typically considered a material breach.

 A minor breach of contract occurs when a party performs most of the terms of the contract but fails to perform a minor term of the contract that does not significantly affect the other contract terms.
+It usually does not prevent the completion of the contract with a satisfactory result.
+For example, if a supplier delivers its shipment late, but the tardiness does not significantly affect the recipient, there would be no material breach of contract.

 • Was a contract established?